 When they did not occur at the predicted time, more investigation (or speculation) revealed some error in interpretation of the "facts".
 This usually caused the date to be pushed back to another time.
-In one case described in the article at Britannica, the facts turned out to be the deceptive actions of a fanatic who was evidently performing physical abuse on an unlucky baryard fowl.
+In one case described in the article at Britannica, the facts turned out to be the deceptive actions of a fanatic who was evidently performing physical abuse on an unlucky barnyard fowl.
 He was writing on eggs and inserting them back into the chicken.

 Don't get me wrong, here.
 I do believe that prophecy is real and extremely accurate when it originates with Someone who knows.
 There is a Book that many read that is full of prophecy that has already come true.
-For the prophcies in that Book that are yet to happen, there are also scoffers (2 Peter 3:3
+For the prophecies in that Book that are yet to happen, there are also scoffers (2 Peter 3:3

 3Above all, you must understand that in the last days scoffers will come, scoffing and following their own evil desires.